hkusttech/hkusttech.github.io/content/events/second-meeting-react.md

 React workshop by lovely Christine and hang out.
 The event was scheduled **from 7 - 8PM at Rm 2466**

-After that some of us would be joining our friends at the LGBTQ+ launch party (@LG4 Student Commons 3) feel free to join us at their event!

 ## Summary

  ![Event Photo](event-photo.jpg)

-Session #2 on React where Christine went through the front end & backend of a project (more info of the session will be posted on slack) she's working on right now (round of applause!!).
+Session #2 on React where Christine went through the front end & backend of a project (more info of the session will be posted on slack)

 ## What is next?

 Next week we will have Markus to provide an introduction to the KiCad EDA from 7 - 8 pm.
-Afterwards we will have a fun Codingame session from 8 pm +.
+Afterwards we will have a fun Coding game session from 8 pm onwards.

 Location is still at Rm 2466!
 Snacks and new friends are most welcome